 Why Some People Struggle to Lose Weight

-A quick scan of diet and exercise communities online will yield a common complaint—losing weight is hard boarding on impossible for some.
-When people see others lose weight or inches while they stagnate, it’s difficult to see the point in continuing with their health and fitness journey.
-Several factors contribute to the issue of slow to no results:
+Maintaining enthusiasm is a common struggle among dieters, as many fail to see measurable results despite weeks of healthy eating and exercise.
+A quick scan of diet and exercise communities online reveals a typical complaint—losing weight is hard, bordering on impossible for some.
+When people see others lose weight or inches while they stagnate, it’s hard to see the point in continuing their health and fitness journey.

 - Metabolic problems.
 Many people complain about their metabolism slowing with age, but there is more to it than that for people who struggle to lose weight.
 Most overweight people no longer have the feedback mechanism that tells them they are full.
-This often means they experience constant hunger, which goes well beyond simple willpower.
+As a result, they experience constant hunger, which goes beyond simple willpower.

 - Insulin resistance.
 The pancreas produces insulin, which helps decrease blood sugar and fat after meals.
 It then directs those excess calories to muscle cells to use as fuel.
-However, when muscles become insulin resistant, those calories redirect to fat cells.
-This creates the vicious cycle of constantly feeling hungry and needing to eat to refuel only to have more calories wind up in fat storage.
+However, those calories redirect to fat cells when muscles become insulin resistant.
+The result is a vicious cycle of constantly feeling hungry and needing to eat to refuel only to have more calories stored as fat.

 - Metabolic syndrome and prediabetes.
 As individuals accumulate more fat, their liver and pancreas grow fatter as well.
 This interferes with the body’s ability to produce insulin, which causes average blood sugar levels to rise.
-Once an individual tips over their Personal Fat Threshold, health problems like prediabetes can worsen to full diabetes.
+Scientists believe that once an individual exceeds their personal fat threshold, health problems like prediabetes can worsen to full diabetes.
 Individuals may begin to experience heart and liver health issues as well.

 Weight Loss and Bariatric Surgery